defi-wonderland/prophet-modules/docs/src/content/modules/dispute/root_verification_module.md

 ## 3. Key Mechanisms & Concepts

-- Tree verifier: A contract implementing the `ITreeVerifier` interface, which will be consulted in case of a dispute and will provide the correct root for the Merkle tree, taking into consideration the new leaves.
+- **Tree verifier**: A contract implementing the `ITreeVerifier` interface, which will be consulted in case of a dispute and will provide the correct root for the Merkle tree, taking into consideration the new leaves.
-- Atomical dispute: With this module, a dispute is initiated and resolved in the same transaction because the answer can be (somewhat expensively) calculated on-chain.
+- **Atomical dispute**: With this module, a dispute is initiated and resolved in the same transaction because the answer can be (somewhat expensively) calculated on-chain.

 ## 4. Gotchas